Skip to main content Skip to navigation

 Schultz Research Group Conservation Biology

-The Conservation Biology Lab uses a population ecology lens to gain understanding of the ecology of at-risk species to develop conservation and restoration responses to global change.
+The Conservation Biology Lab of Dr. Cheryl Schultz uses a population ecology lens to gain understanding of the ecology of at-risk species to develop conservation and restoration responses to global change.
 Our work largely focuses on at-risk butterflies in the Pacific Northwest as a model system to address broad ecological questions as well as advance conservation on-the-ground.

 Washington State University Vancouver is a small campus in the WSU system located in Southwest Washington just across the Columbia River from Portland, Oregon and is close to Willamette Valley and South Puget Sound prairies.
 Washington State University Vancouver is in the homeland of Chinookan and Taidnapam peoples and the Cowlitz Indian Tribe. https://www.vancouver.wsu.edu